swethaarige/NewRelicCodingChallenge/README.md

 ## Key features
 Below are the key features and high level implementation strategy.

-1. Limit thread pool to number N : The Server is limited to a Fixed Thread pool, by using the Executors package.
+1. Limit thread pool to number 5 : The Server is limited to a Fixed Thread pool, by using the Executors package.
 2. The Server does not allow any more than 5 clients to connect at a time.
 3. Read Input streams :The Server has a Client Handler class that handles and reads the input streams for each of the clients.
 4. Blocking Queues if limit reaches N:BlockingQueues are used here to improve speed and to be thread safe.
 Executor Utility class which provides factory methods